Elkfox/shopify-theme-framework/README.md

-## Please note that we are currently developing a new theme workflow that will entirely replace Concrete.
-However we will continue to maintain this project for the foreseeable future.
+## ⚠️ Please note that we are currently developing a new theme workflow that will entirely replace Concrete.

+### We will continue to maintain this project for the foreseeable future.
 Please feel welcome to submit PRs to help support the active community of users.

 -----------